MoreUnit/org.moreunit.intellij.plugin/README.md

 - Should several candidates be found, a list is displayed for selection.
 - Supported naming patterns:
     - lower/upper CamelCase or word separated with hyphens, underscores or even spaces
-    - "test", "spec" or "should" suffixes (case insensitive, except for CamelCase style)
+    - "test", "tests", "spec" or "should" suffixes (case insensitive, except for CamelCase style)
-    - "test" or "spec" prefixes (case insensitive, except for CamelCase style)
+    - "test", "tests" or "spec" prefixes (case insensitive, except for CamelCase style)
 - Writing tests for your Java code in Scala?
 Your test code does not have to be written in the same language as you production code!
 - Practicing TDD, having integration tests?
 You likely don't always have a one-to-one relationship